jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 &nbsp;

 Are there any differences regarding the distribution of DD prevalence across Greenlandic population?
-A study carried out in 2014 by the World Health Organization highlighted gender-specific trends within Greenland.
+A study carried out in 2014 by the World Health Organization (WHO) highlighted gender-specific trends within Greenland.
 This survey revealed that girls in Greenland reported elevated levels of depression, nervousness, and sleep difficulties compared to boys.

 &nbsp;